Adventures in native gardening

 As the weeks of social distancing and isolation stretch on, and our waistlines expand from all that bread we’re baking, now is a great time to turn our attention to another comforting, therapeutic hobby: gardening.
 Whether you have an acreage, a yard in the suburbs, a small patio or balcony, or just a window in your city apartment, growing and caring for a living thing can do wonders for your mood, and for the planet.

 In the fall of 2018, my husband and I moved into our first home with a garden.
-So by last April, I was eager to get outside and get my hands dirty.
+So by the following April, I was eager to get outside and get my hands dirty.
 Throughout the winter I conducted internet research, pestered my gardening-savvy colleagues and bit by bit formed a plan.
 I wanted a native garden.
 Something that would be good for wildlife, insects and my water bill.

 The beds and bushes were a mess.
 Non-native hostas abounded, their yellowed, slimy leaves blanketed the soil and spilled out onto the walkway.
 Ugly, European variety bushes that would not die and refused to be excavated ran amok.
 And that most pernicious of all garden weeds, goutweed, overran what was left, poking up like a many-headed hydra from among the garishly dyed-red mulch.